Charnowalks in the City of London

 In the year 43 Roman legions landed in Britain.
 Soon they had established the Roman province of Britannia with its capital at – Colchester.
-London was just a small riverside settlement established to mind the bridge.
+London was just a small riverside settlement protecting a bridge.
 Very soon though this small-time settlement started to grow, and a fierce rebellion caused a radical rethink of Londinium’s worth.

 Illustrated by details from an archaeological map, this tour explores how Londinium grew to become the new capital of the Roman province of Britannia.